microsoft/med-deadend/README.md

 Run `ipython ./data_process.py`

 The patient cohort provided in part 1 is extracted for general purposes.
 This script places the extracted trajectories into a more convenient format for the DeD learning processes and also constructs independent training, validation and test datasets.
+It also removes the raw-input columns from the observations (`o:input_total`, `o:input_4hourly`, and `o:max_dose_vaso`), if they are included by the the cohort generator.

 ---